SciKit-Surgery/scikit-surgery/README.rst

     :alt: Documentation Status

-scikit-surgery is part of the `SNAPPY`_ image guided surgery software project, developed at the `Wellcome EPSRC Centre for Interventional and Surgical Sciences`_, part of `University College London (UCL)`_.
+SciKit-Surgery is part of the `SciKitSurgery`_ image guided surgery software project, developed at the `Wellcome EPSRC Centre for Interventional and Surgical Sciences`_, part of `University College London (UCL)`_.

 scikit-surgery is a meta-package that will install several other packages: